Grace banner

 My life before I became a Christian is nothing to brag about.
 I didn't know of my sin until the Lord confronted me, but when He did, my rebellious heart was all too evident: lying, stealing, lusting, hating, griping, etc. The list could go on and on.
 It took me years to grasp a sufficient understanding of His wonderful love.

 Before this, I just couldn't accept myself.
 I felt totally inadequate and my stuttering speech and lack of self-confidence showed it.
 One might think that discovering the truths of election and grace in Ephesians 1 would further depress me because of my unworthiness was all the more apparent.
 He chose me not because of the good I had or would do.
-I already was confident of that!
+I was already confident of that!
 Instead of building my confidence on what good I did or could do, I built it upon the ability of the Lord to desire and do a good work in my life.
 God's love became my life's foundation.
 Through Christ's sacrifice, I saw His great desire to help me.
 This would never change despite my many failures.

-God really wanted to work in me.
+God wanted to work in me.
 He wanted me.
 He desired me.
 It was this desire for me and His work in me that completely reshaped my perspective of self and others.
-I began to obtain a perspective of my self that was secure in His love and depended on His work in my life.
+I began to obtain a perspective of myself that was secure in His love and depended on His work in my life.
 My personal experience on how God likes to work miracles in the lives of desperate people enabled me to start looking at desperate people as ones where God could intervene and help.
 If God could work in a lost sinner like me, surely He could work in others.
 Instead of looking down upon others, I began to see hope where others could not see it.
 Graciousness sprung up in my heart because of God's unending and abounding grace shown to me in Christ Jesus.

 What are some practical steps you have taken to be more gracious?